embl-communications/embl-conceptual-pages/README.md

 These pages demonstrate conceptual IA and navigation for EMBL.org.
 It does not reflect look or even necessarily content.

-View an index/directory of all versions: https://index--embl-conceptual-pages.netlify.com/
+- View an index/directory of all versions: https://index--embl-conceptual-pages.netlify.com/
+- Quick link to edit the index: https://github.com/embl-communications/embl-conceptual-pages/blob/index/src/site/index.njk
 ## What does this do?

 1. Templating: Uses `vf-eleventy`